9 Different Types of Owls in Kansas

 In this blog post, we’ll explore the various types of owls that live in Kansas and discuss some of the characteristics of each species.

-So grab your binoculars, and let’s take a closer look at the different types of owls in Kansas!
+So grab your binoculars, and let’s look at the different types of owls in Kansas!

 1. Burrowing Owl

-The Burrowing Owl is a small owl species inhabiting grasslands and deserts.
-They have been seen in a variety of habitats across the state of Kansas.
+The Burrowing Owl is a small owl species that inhabits grasslands and deserts.
+It has been seen in a variety of habitats across the state of Kansas.

 The Burrowing Owl, the first on this list of the types of owls in Kansas, is typically a brown and white mottled color, with a streaked breast and face.